ozoidemi/ePaper_guest_dashboard/README.md

 ## TODO

-As the first half-decent version, I still have a lot of work to do in this implementation.
+As this is the first half-decent version of this project, I still have a lot of work to do.

-Things I'm thinking of in no particular order:
+Things I'm thinking of:

+- Implement the rolled back custom component for the UI integration

+    - That would get rid of almost all the To Do's below.

 - Automate deleting the QR snapshot from HA.